jarad/MWBDSSworkshop/README.md

 ## Install the ISDSWorkshop R package

 1. Start RStudio (or R GUI if you did not install RStudio).
-1. At the command prompt (`>`) in the Console window, copy-paste the following code which will install the ISDSWorkshop package as well as a number of other package.
+1. At the command prompt (`>`) in the Console window, copy-paste the following code.
+This will download and install a number of packages including the ISDSWorkshop package.

         install.packages(c("ggplot2","gridExtra","knitr","maps",
                            "plyr","reshape2","rmarkdown","xtable",